Volkswagen Beetle: Post-war production and success: 1945–1970

 Once Heinrich Nordhoff assumed management at Volkswagenwerk, manufacturing capacity increased significantly.
 Production in 1946 and 1947 was rated at 9,878 and 8,973 examples, respectively, but in Nordhoff's first year, 1948, manufacture doubled to approximately 19,244 units.
-On 6 August 1955, the millionth example was assembled and by 1959, production capacity was rated at 700,000 units per year.
+On 6 August 1955, the millionth example was assembled, and production capacity was rated at 700,000 units per year by 1959.
 By mid-1948, the Forces of Occupation received 20,991 cars, leaving less than 10,000 for export or domestic consumption.
 The number of employees increased from 6,033 by the end of 1945 to almost 57,000 in 1957.
 After the war, over 10,000 apartments were built to house the workers in Wolfsburg, which then had a population of nearly 60,000.
 In 1959, Volkswagen invested more than DM500 million to increase daily production by 1,000, reaching a final target of 3,000 per day.
 During 1960, the company occasionally increased production by around 100; by the end of 1960, Volkswagen planned to produce 4,000 examples daily.
 Nordhoff stated, "Then we believe we shall have reached a balance between supply and demand so that we can finally deliver Volkswagens to customers without a waiting period".

-By the early 1960s, the Wolfsburg facility was massive.
-It accommodated about 10,000 production machines and covered 10800000 sqft in roofed area, more than the combined residential area in Wolfsburg.
-Daily production increased to approximately 5,091, and the plant employed over 43,500 workers.
+By the early 1960s, the Wolfsburg facility accommodated about 10,000 production machines and covered 10800000 sqft in roofed area, more than the combined residential area in Wolfsburg.
+Daily production increased to approximately 5,091, and the plant employed more than 43,500 workers.
 By 1962, Nordhoff had spent over DM675 million in expanding the factory.
 At that time, Volkswagen sales constituted 34.5 per cent of the total West German automotive market and 42.3 per cent of sub-2750 lb commercial vehicle market there.
-Nordhoff's recurring encouragement proved to be highly effective.
-He consistently urged the team to work harder, reduce expenses and avoid complacency and corporate inefficiencies.
-In January 1960, Nordhoff quoted:
+Nordhoff's recurring encouragement proved to be highly effective as he consistently urged the team to work harder, reduce expenses and avoid complacency and corporate inefficiencies.
+In January 1960, Nordhoff said: